Skip to Content

 Weaning Potential

-Often part of a weaning plan
+Can be part of a weaning plan or can be long term

 May prevent need for invasive ventilation